Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Electron-phonon coupling by equilibrium optical spectroscopy

 For comparison, Fig. \ref{Fig:Fig1}(c) reports, on the left axis, the $\alpha^2\bar{F}(\omega)$ (red histograms) of AlB$_2$ that we obtained upon approximation of the calculated momentum-integrated Eliashberg function from Ref.~\onlinecite{Bohnen2001} with the same number of histograms used for \Mgb.
 On the right axis, we show the PDOS (gray shade), taken from Ref.~\onlinecite{Bohnen2001}.
 The absence of any discrepancy between the PDOS and the $\alpha^2\bar{F}(\omega)$ spectrum indicates the lack of the strong coupling with specific phonon modes that characterizes MgB$_2$.
-As a result, we obtain a much lower EPC strength, $\lambda({\mathrm{AlB_{2}}}) = 0.42\,\pm\,0.1$, compatible with the lack of superconductivity in this isostructural compound~\cite{Nagamatsu2001}.
+In particular, we note that the peak in $\alpha^2\bar{F}(\omega)$ of AlB$_2$ at approximately 50 meV corresponds to a large PDOS rather than a stronger EPC with specific phonon modes at this energy.
+As a result, we do not either expect a population of hot phonons to build up in AlB$_2$ under out-of-equilibrium conditions~\cite{Cappelluti2022_2}.
+Rather,